joseemayo/bash-parallel-optimizations/README.md

 I have summarized the scripts, which I use on a daily basis for optimization of my anlaysis in the local Compute Cluster.

+* Please note that some of the specifications denoted in this bash submission scripts are specific to the Compute Cluster I am using.

 GNU Parallel:
 https://www.gnu.org/software/parallel/